 This is done after you’ve reached the thirty day mark.
 You’re given a “recovery week” to prepare for an even bigger challenge.
 It’s a mix of cardio and isometric work.
 It’s not the easiest, but is a welcome relief compared to what is coming.

 This is the start of the long, intense Insanity workouts.
 And, they’re tough.
 Instead of two sets of interval exercises, now there are three.
 And, the length of each set has increased from two to three minutes.
 It’s similar in style to the previous workouts, but in Max Interval Circuit, the exercises are more varied and tougher.

 Like the first plyo, it’s a tough mix of cardio plyometric exercises that will leave your legs burning.
 Except this time it approaches sixty minutes of hell (fun?).
 Make it through this and you’ll be really sore (but with a better body).

 Like Pure Cardio, Max Conditioning is an intense cardio workout with fewer rest breaks.
 If you can make it through this workout without stopping and pausing the DVD, then you’ve come a long way.
 By now your body should look better and your core should be strong enough to attempt the exercises.

 This is similar to recovery, except it’s longer and more complete.
 After the intensity that precedes it, Max recovery days will seem like a piece of cake.

-So, if you want to take your workout to a new level, give Insanity a try.
+In summary, if you want to take your workout to a new level, give Insanity a try.
 Keep in mind, you can always mix and match while you do it.
 I continued running and hiking while doing it.
 I also did some bicep work since since the program is weak on that muscle group.

 What are you waiting for?
 Get the best body of your life!
 Although I’ve “graduated,” I still swear by the program.
-Order it through Amazon now.

 Insanity has two sequels now.
 We review both of them: